selwynpolit/d9book/book/upgrade.md

 `composer update -W` is the same as `composer update --with-dependencies`

 ::: tip
-If you have problems with upgrading to the latest Drupal core, check out [troubleshooting in the composer chapter](composer#troubleshooting)
+If you have problems with upgrading to the latest Drupal core, check out [troubleshooting in the composer chapter](composer#troubleshooting).
+Also lots of useful info at [Updating Drupal core via Composer on drupal.org](https://www.drupal.org/docs/updating-drupal/updating-drupal-core-via-composer)
 :::